awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_setup_trust.md

 # When to Create a Trust Relationship<a name="ms_ad_setup_trust"></a>

-You can configure one and two\-way forest trust relationships between your AWS Directory Service for Microsoft Active Directory and on\-premises directories, as well as between multiple AWS Managed Microsoft AD directories in the AWS cloud\.
+You can configure one and two\-way external and forest trust relationships between your AWS Directory Service for Microsoft Active Directory and on\-premises directories, as well as between multiple AWS Managed Microsoft AD directories in the AWS cloud\.
 AWS Managed Microsoft AD supports all three trust relationship directions: Incoming, Outgoing and Two\-way \(Bi\-directional\)\.

 **Note**
 When setting up trust relationships, you must ensure that your on\-premises directory is and remains compatible with AWS Directory Services\.
 For more information on your responsibilities, please see our [shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model)\.

-AWS Managed Microsoft AD supports forest trusts only\.
-External domain trusts and name suffix routing are not supported\.
-To walk through an example scenario showing how to create a trust, see [Tutorial: Create a Trust Relationship Between Your AWS Managed Microsoft AD and Your On\-Premises Domain](ms_ad_tutorial_setup_trust.md)\.
+AWS Managed Microsoft AD supports both external and forest trusts\.
+To walk through an example scenario showing how to create a forest trust, see [Tutorial: Create a Trust Relationship Between Your AWS Managed Microsoft AD and Your On\-Premises Domain](ms_ad_tutorial_setup_trust.md)\.

 ## Prerequisites<a name="trust_prereq"></a>